Cadillac Lyriq: Powertrain

 At debut, the Cadillac Lyriq was offered with a single motor driving the rear wheels, while dual motor all-wheel drive models became available for the 2024 model year.
 In both configurations, synchronous AC motors with permanent magnets and bar wound stator is used.
 The single motor generates 340 hp and 325 lbft torque, while the all-wheel drive, dual motor version adds an additional motor to the front axle and has an estimated combined output of 500. hp and 450 lbft, increasing to 524 lbft with the Velocity Package.

 The motors draw from a 102 kWh gross capacity (100 kWh usable capacity) Ultium battery with an EPA estimated 314 mi range for the single motor, and 307 mi for dual motor models.
 The single motor drivetrain achieves a combined 89 mpge under EPA testing, while the dual motor is rated at 88 mpge.
+Real-world range and energy consumption can vary depending on the selected driving mode.

 The vehicle supports 19.2 kW Level 2 AC charging and DC fast charging at up to 190 kW.

 Chassis

 The Lyriq was the first vehicle built upon GM's third generation BEV platform called BEV3.
 It is a unibody chassis with a skateboard style powertrain, where the battery is a flat shape that sits underneath the floor of the vehicle.
 All models have five-link multilink suspension paired with passively frequency sensitive hydraulic dampers on both the front and rear axles.
-In addition to regenerative braking, the vehicle is equipped with 17 in brakes on the front wheels, and 18 in rotors on the rear wheels.
+In addition to regenerative braking, the vehicle is equipped with 17 in brake rotors on the front wheels, and 18 in rotors on the rear wheels.
 Run-flat all-season tires fitted to 20 inch wheels are standard on all trims, with 22 inch wheels optional.
 All-wheel drive models have a 3500 lb towing capacity, while rear wheel drive models have no tow rating.

+Drive Modes

+The Lyriq offers multiple driving modes, accessed through the Driver Mode Control app on the touchscreen.
+Tour is the default mode, set up for everyday driving.
+Sport mode increases steering effort and makes the accelerator more responsive.
+Snow/Ice mode adjusts the AWD system to get maximum traction on icy roads.